mit-crpg/PINSPEC/README.md

 A Monte Carlo code for simple spectral calculations in nuclear reactor applications.

-For a standard build, do:
+For a standard build and installation as a standalone Python package:

-   > sh build.sh

-   of

-   > ./build.sh
+   > cd PINSPEC

-   Advanced options: --release, --debug, --profile, --benchmark

-To use the infinite geometry class, do
+   > sudo python setup.py install

+To run a sample infinite medium input file, do:

-   > cd python
+   > cd sample-input

-   > python2 infinite.py
+   > python infinite.py

+To run a sample homogeneouse equivalence input file, do:

+   > cd sample-input

+   > python equivalence.py

 To access the C++ classes in Python, do

-   > cd swig

    > python

-   > from region import *
+   > from pinspec import *

    > fuel = Region()

    > ...